ota-meshi/eslint-plugin-regexp/docs/rules/optimal-quantifier-concatenation.md

   Concatenations around quantifiers will not be reported.

-  If this option is used, it is recommend to have the [regexp/no-super-linear-backtracking] rule enabled to protect against ReDoS.
+  If this option is used, it is recommended to have the [regexp/no-super-linear-backtracking] rule enabled to protect against ReDoS.

 ## :books: Further reading